We Deal in Lead A Weird West Gunslinger Adventure Game

 The most valuable currency is ammunition, Lead.

-Less common are gold pieces (gp) which are normally mixed with lesser metals.
+Less common are gold pieces (gp), normally mixed with baser metals.

-Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
+Treasure is highly valuable, usually bulky, and rarely useful.
 It can be a lure to exotic and even dangerous locations, often protected by intimidating foes.

 Villages, strongholds, and ports of call barter and trade based on goods’ local rarity and value.